timohubois/tuxedo-infinitybook-gen10-fan/README.md

-# Uniwill Fan Control
+# TUXEDO InfinityBook Gen10 Fan Control

-Minimal, silent fan control for TUXEDO/Uniwill laptops.
+Minimal, silent fan control for TUXEDO InfinityBook Pro Gen10.

-> **⚠️ Hardware Notice:** This project has only been tested on a **TUXEDO InfinityBook Pro AMD Gen10** with a **Ryzen AI 9 HX 370** processor.
-It may work on other Uniwill-based laptops with the same WMI interface, but this is untested.
+> **Hardware Notice:** This project has only been tested on a **TUXEDO InfinityBook Pro AMD Gen10** with a **Ryzen AI 9 HX 370** processor.
+It may work on other InfinityBook Gen10 variants, but this is untested.
 Use at your own risk.

 ## Why?